w3bdesign/wp-algolia-woo-indexer/README.md

 Note that this plugin is designed for developers developing headless Ecommerce solutions.

-### Important notice: This plugin will NOT submit products without a category
+### This plugin will NOT submit products without a category

 ## Basic Features